mafifafm/pxt-microbit/docs/projects/love-meter.md

 ## {Step 4}

 Let's test our code.
-Press **Pin 0** on the micro:bit on-screen simulator (bottom left).
+Press **Pin 0** on the Ragga on-screen simulator (bottom left).
 Numbers between 0-25 = 🖤 No Love, 26-50 = 🫶 BFF Love, 51-75 = 💘 Brokenhearted Love, 76-100 = 💖🔥 Fiery Hot Love!

 ## {Step 5}

 If you have a @boardname@ device, connect it to your computer and click the ``|Download|`` button.
 Follow the instructions to transfer your code onto the @boardname@.
 Once your code has been downloaded, hold the **GND** pin with one hand and touch the **0** pin with the other hand.
-Your micro:bit 💓 LOVE METER 💓 machine will detect the love current flowing through your body!
+Your Ragga 💓 LOVE METER 💓 machine will detect the love current flowing through your body!

 ```blockconfig.global
 randint(0, 100)